nailen1/universal_timeseries_transformer/README.md

 ## Version Updates

+### v0.2.0 (2025-06-03)
+- Major version update as the module reaches maturity
+- Added date_ref property to PricesMatrix class for improved date reference handling
+- All features from previous versions are now stable and production-ready

 ### v0.1.10 (2025-06-03)
 - Fixed bug in PricesMatrix class to use correct string_date_controller function
 - Updated to use get_all_data_historical_dates function from string_date_controller 0.2.0